cwant/tessagon/README.md

 * Tessagon provides a bunch of classes (subclasses of a class called `Tessagon`) that will tessellate a portion of UV-space with mesh patterns.
 Parameters provide the details of the bounds in UV-space, the resolution of the tiling, whether the tiling is cyclic, whether it is rotated, etc. These classes are in the `tessagon.types` module.
 * The programmer must provide a function that maps UV-space into 3-dimensional space that is defined on the tiled domain.
 There are some demo functions in `tessagon.misc.shapes`.
 * Finally, an adaptor is chosen to create a mesh in a supported 3D software package.
 Currently only Blender is supported, with the adaptor `BlenderAdaptor` from the module `tessagon.adaptors.blender`.
+Support for VTK is also planned.

 ## Tessagon classes